Date: September 23−28, 2012

 Chair: Glenda Hood

 Since the completion of the Culinary Institute, roughly 200,000 square feet in a former mall remains as raw space—fully cleared of its former interior finishes, with all environmental issues remediated or abated.
 The USA Niagara Development Corporation (USAN) asked this Advisory Services panel to consider a series of questions to determine appropriate uses for the remainder of the former Rainbow Centre Mall.
-Questions to be addressed by the panel included the following:

 Summary of Recommendations